geoffroypeeters/ismir2018/pages/callSubmission.md

 Notifications of acceptance will be sent on May 25th.

 Accepted papers must be presented at the conference by one of the authors and, at least, **one of the authors must register before the deadline given for author registration (July 6th)**.
 Failure to register before the deadline will result in automatic withdrawal of your paper from the conference proceedings and program.

+## Camera-Ready Submissions

+- Submit your camera-ready paper in PDF format using either the ISMIR 2018 [LaTex]({filename}/doc/latex.zip) or [Word]({filename}/doc/word.zip) template packages.
+- Please note that for Word template users, the authors will need to insert the appropriate author name(s) and the title of paper inside the copyright notice.
+- Paper titles can change, following any suggestions from reviewers; abstracts can be updated.
+- The author list and order cannot change and should be the same as the one entered in the submission system for the original submission.
+- Submit your formatted camera-ready paper via [https://www.softconf.com/h/ismir2018/](https://www.softconf.com/h/ismir2018/) (left column “For Authors”).